Building Module 6 · CLI Tools Setup

 API keys — what they are and how to handle them

-Most AI CLI tools require an API key — a secret string that identifies your account and lets the tool talk to the AI service.
+Most AI CLI tools require an API Key API Key A secret string that authenticates your account with an AI service.
+Learn more → — a secret string that identifies your account and lets the tool talk to the AI service.
 You’ll get this from each provider’s website.

 Key safety rules